 Graphical design experience including UI, UX and icon design using Adobe Photoshop.

 Proficient user of Mac OS, Linux and Windows operating systems.

 Extensive experience with Microsoft Excel, as well as word processing including use of .

-Three month internship at Microsoft Research in Cambridge, working with a small team to develop near-eye holographic display technologies.
+Six month internship at Microsoft Research in Cambridge, working with a small team to develop near-eye holographic display technologies for augmented/virtual reality.

 Intern - Cydar - Summer 2017

 Two month internship working at Cydar in Cambridge, helping to develop imaging technologies for surgeons to use in the OR.

 Intern - Jagex Game Studios - Summer 2016

 Three month internship within the web team at Jagex, focussed on projects involving the prototyping and development of potential future business opportunities.